html5rocks/www.html5rocks.com/content/mobile/high-dpi/en/index.md

 <h3 id="toc-css">Use CSS media queries</h3>

-Using CSS media queries, because you declare what things you want to have happen.
-Being declarative, you let the browser handle your intention, and optimize the heck out of it.
-In addition to the most common use of media queries - checking for page size - you can also check for `devicePixelRatio`.
-The media query is device-pixel-ratio, and has associated min and max variants, as you might expect.
+Being declarative, CSS media queries let you state your intention, and let the browser do the right thing on your behalf.
+In addition to the most common use of media queries &mdash; matching device size &mdash; you can also match `devicePixelRatio`.
+The associated media query is device-pixel-ratio, and has associated min and max variants, as you might expect.
 If you want to load high DPI images if the device pixel ratio exceeds a threshold, here's what you might do:

     #my-image { background: (low.png); }